CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

     }
     ```

 4. Now, we will add a simple model to pass parameters.
-First, let's create a new folder in our plugin model project called SalesOrder.
+First, create a new folder in your plugin model project called SalesOrder.
-5. Inside add new file SalesOrderAttachment.cs defined as below:
+5. Inside this folder, add a new file named SalesOrderAttachment.cs and define it as follows:

     ![Sales Order](./media/custom-controller/sales-order-attachement-model.webp)